Most Common Diseases & Conditions:

 Major Risk Factors Which Contribute to Problems:

-- Diet – sugar containing foods and drinks
+- Diet – sugar containing food and drinks

 - Little or no fluoride around teeth